• Counselling

 How It Helps

-Psychodynamic personal counselling gives you the space to:
+Psychodynamic counselling gives you the space to:

 • Explore deeper emotional patterns